Amazon Advertising Bible: ins and outs from a PPC evangelist

 Order the columns according to the ad spend (called Spend).

-Then, arrange the columns according to the Orders.
+Now, arrange the columns according to the Orders.

 Optimization mistakes